elibenporat/learn-to-code-rust-baseball/articles/01 - Intro.md

 let year: usize = 2020;
 ```

-We are telling the computer that we have a variable called ```year``` that will be one machine word (32 bits or 64 bits depending on the machine) and we want to set the value to 2020.
+We are telling the computer that we have a variable called ```year``` that will be one machine word in size (32 bits or 64 bits depending on the machine) and we want to set the value to 2020.
 The semicolon at the end signifies the end of the line.

-## Basic Type Theory
+## What is a Type?

 Types are the foundation of everything.
 They group together bits and imbue them with semantic meaning.
+A "type" is simply a way for us to tell the computer what a group of bits represent.
 Are the data integers?
 Are they text?
 True/false values?
+Can they be negative, or are they always positive?

+## Dynamic Types vs Static Types

-In a dynamic language, on the surface, you don't see it.
-However,if you ask javascript to compare the numberic 5 with the text '5', you get some interesting behaviour.
+In a dynamic language, you don't see any types.
+However, if you ask javascript to compare the numberic 5 with the text '5', you get some interesting behaviour.

 ```javascript
 5 ==  '5' \\ true
 5 === '5' \\ false
 ```

 What's happening in the background is that the ```==``` version converts the text type of 5 into the number type 5.
-After the conversion, they are equal.
+After the conversion, they are indeed the same.
 In the ```===``` version, aka strict equality, no type conversion is done, so the values are not the same, as the underlying bits are very different.

 When we give a variable a "type", we're telling the computer how to interpret the bits.